powercord-org/powercord-backend/docs/1-your-first-plugin/1-plugin-lifecycle.md

 >info
 > **Protip**: all of the lifecycle methods can be async.
 They'll be awaited when necessary by Powercord, like when
-> there's a load order requesting a plugin to be loaded.
+> there's a load order requesting a specific plugin to be loaded in a specific order.

 ## `startPlugin`
 You've probably already seen this one in the Plugin Basics, but that's the really first method called in your plugin.